 Patterns are used to establish design solutions for specific user-focused tasks and page types.
 Divided into different sections for asking users, helping users and special pages.

-Here’s a rundown of what you’ll need to create a design system.
+Here’s a rundown of what you’ll need to create an enterprise design system.

 When you create a custom UI kit, you get all the benefits of a normal component library, adding in complete design control.
 The only way to satisfactorily marry design to your brand is by developing your own custom UI kits.